 And cutting down trees has to be the worst thing for the planet, right?
 Wrong.

 When you consider the carbon pollution effects of the manufacture and transportation of artificial trees, a person would have to keep their artificial tree for more than 20 years to compete with the benefits of a real tree.
 And according to The Nature Conservancy in New York, most households only keep their artificial trees for six seasons.

-So as pretty as trendy rose gold trees can be, if you're buying artificial, you're better off going for something timeless that you can hang on to for at least a few decades.
+As pretty as trendy black christmas trees can be, if you’re buying artificial, you’re better off going for something timeless that you can hang on to for at least a few decades.

 Or, even better, come over to the real tree side….

 Why Real Christmas Trees Are Better Than Artificial Ones